gpiperagkas/keyframe-extraction-ellipsoids/README.md

 This version includes teaching a robot using 2 hands concurrently.
 Required libraries Eigen3, OpenCV, Boost, PCL.

+Build using CMake.
+Use of PugiXML software for xml file processing.

 The source code is available with a GPLv3 licence.